FeistyWalrus/thinice_remake/README.md

   3. Run the file Thin Ice.exe

   Game Notes:
-  Tested and working on Windows 10, should work on other versions of Windows **Untested for macOS and Linux systems**
+  Tested and working on Windows 10, should work on other versions of Windows.
+  **Untested for macOS and Linux systems**

 Project: